metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 #### Ingress traffic

 Ingress traffic is only allowed from the internal networks if specified.
-To specify the address where the Service Type Loadbalancer is listening to, the cluster user must use one of his statically acquired ip addresses.
+To specify the address where the Service Type LoadBalancer is listening to, the cluster user must use one of his statically acquired ip addresses.
 Of course, this ip address is only considered if it is contained in the list of allowed networks.
 Then this ip address must be configured in the service:

 ```yaml
 apiVersion: v1